bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 Sensible Computing Security Tips
 ===============================

-Being secure in this fast moving and ever changing digital world can be a challenge, especially for those who are not IT professionals.
+Being secure in this fast moving and ever-changing digital world can be a challenge, especially for those who are not IT professionals.
 Security is usually the last thing folks want to deal with; *bad stuff won't happen to me*, *devices and services are secure out of the box, right?*